mr-raccoon-97/deep-learning-library/README.md

 sudo make install
 ```

+Eigen supports cmake, so if sombody wants to integrate that support in the CMakeLists.txt would be nice.

 Be sure Eigen is installed in your system.
 Don't forget to add the path of the installed library when compiling, for example, if you want to compile example.cpp with g++:
 g++ example.cpp -LCabernet/lib -lCabernet -I Cabernet/include